-- 8.7.1 The ballast system of all ships carrying ballast water shall meet the requirements of the International Convention for the Control and Management of Ship's Ballast Water and Sediments, 2004 (BWM Convention).
-The provisions of this Convention do not apply to ships that are not designed or constructed to carry ballast water. - 8.7.2 If a ship carrying ballast water has a Ballast Water Management System (BWMS) that complies with the requirements of the Regulation D-2 of the BWM Convention, tested in accordance with the Code for Approval of Ballast Water Management Systems (BWMS Code) (refer to IMO resolution MEPC 300(72)), then such a ship may be assigned the distinguishing mark BWM(T). - 8.7.3 If the ship does not have BWMS specified in 8.7.2, then the Ballast Water Management Plan on board a ship shall reflect the acceptable in this case methods of Ballast Water Management: delivery to reception facilities or taking on of ballast to reception facilities or discharge of ballast at the receiving place. - 8.7.4 Ballast system on oil tankers with the descriptive notations Oil tanker and Oil/bulk/ore carrier, Oil recovery ship, Oil/bulk carrier, Oil/ore carrier, as well as on chemical tankers and gas carriers shall exclude the floating of ballast water through pipelines from hazardous areas, as well as spaces, tanks and rooms adjacent to cargo tanks to rooms and tanks located outside of hazardous areas. - 8.7.5 In cases where operating principle of the BWMS involves the generation of a dangerous gas (e.g. hydrogen (H2), hydrocarbon gas, ozone (O3), chlorine (Cl2) and chlorine dioxide (ClO2), etc.), the following requirements shall be satisfied: - .1 in enclosed spaces where dangerous gas could be present, the gas detection equipment for detecting gas leaks shall be fitted, and audible and visual alarms shall be activated both locally and at the BWMS control station in the event of leakage.
-The gas detection device shall be designed and tested in accordance with IEC 60079-29-1 or another acceptable recognized standard; - .2 the ventilation line of a space where dangerous gas could be present shall lead to a safe area on open deck: - .3 the arrangements used for gas relieving shall be provided with monitoring measures with independent shutdown.
-The open end of the gas-relieving device shall lead to a safe place on open deck. - 8.7.6 The placement of the BWMS on board the ship and the routing of pipelines shall comply with IACS UR M74, which are located in the Supplement to Rules and Guidelines of Russian Maritime Register of Shipping.
-IACS Procedural Requirements, Unified Interpretations and Recommendations.
+- 8.7.3 If the ship does not have BWMS specified in 8.7.2, then the Ballast Water Management Plan on board a ship shall reflect the acceptable in this case methods of Ballast Water Management: delivery to reception facilities or taking on of ballast to reception facilities or discharge of ballast at the receiving place. - 8.7.4 Ballast system on oil tankers with the descriptive notations Oil tanker, Oil/bulk/ore carrier, Oil recovery ship, Oil/bulk carrier or Oil/ore carrier, as well as on chemical tankers and gas carriers shall exclude the floating of ballast water through pipelines from hazardous areas, as well as spaces, tanks and rooms adjacent to cargo tanks to rooms and tanks located outside of hazardous areas. - 8.7.5 In cases where operating principle of the BWMS involves the generation of a dangerous gas (e.g. hydrogen (H2), hydrocarbon gas, ozone (O3), chlorine (Cl2), chlorine dioxide (ClO2), etc.), the following requirements shall be satisfied: - .1 in enclosed spaces where dangerous gas could be present, the gas detection equipment for detecting gas leaks shall be fitted, and audible and visual alarms shall be activated both locally and at the BWMS control station in the event of leakage.
+The gas detection device shall be designed and tested in accordance with IEC 60079-29-1 or another acceptable recognized standard; - .2 the ventilation of a space where dangerous gas could be present shall lead to a safe area on open deck and meet the requirements of 12.14; - .3 the arrangements used for gas relieving shall be provided with monitoring means with independent shutdown.
+The open end of the gas-relieving device shall lead to a safe place on open deck. - 8.7.6 The placement of the BWMS on board the ship and the routing of pipelines shall comply with IACS UR M74 (Rev.2 June 2021) available on the IACS website www.iacs.org.uk.
+Fire detection and fire alarm systems shall comply with the requirements of 4.2.1.1, Part VI "Fire Protection", and fire extinguishing system shall comply with the requirements of 2.1.5.10.8 2.1.5.10.11, Part VI "Fire Protection".